 After 40 years in films, John Wayne finally won an Academy Award for Best Actor for his portrayal of Rooster Cogburn, a fat, over-the-hill, one-eyed, drunken marshal.

-Based on a novel by Charles Portis, True Grit is supposed to be a story about a 14-year-old girl (Kim Darby) who hires a lawman to find her father’s killer.
+Based on a novel by Charles Portis, True Grit is supposed to be a story about a 14-year-old girl called Mattie Ross (Kim Darby) from Yell County, Arkansas, who hires a lawman to find her father’s killer.
+Tom Chaney (Jeff Corey).
 In reality, this is a film about John Wayne – and it’s a delight.

 Wayne assumed the character of the one-eyed marshal again in Rooster Cogburn in 1975 with Katharine Hepburn.